 So, based on that previous experience with Microsoft one of your new colleagues has taken it upon themselves to run it again now.

 As you can imagine, on a server with very large databases (VLDB’s), this could take some time to do.
-Especially if it is causing issues.
+Especially if it is causing another SQL Server horror story.

 You ask your new colleague to stop the statement from running.
 However, they suggest the two of you discuss this with your boss as there’s a level of paranoia about the server after yesterdays issues.